 Don Peebles was born in 1922 in Taneatua near Whakatane.
-His family moved to Wellington two years later and he attended Wadestown Primary School and Wellington College, before leaving to deliver telegrams for the Post Office in 1937.
-He saw active service in the army from 1941 to 1945 in the Pacific and Italy, studying art in Florence briefly at the war's end before returning to New Zealand and the Wellington Post Office.
-Don attended classes at the Wellington Technical College Art School from 1947 to 1950 until a leave of absence from the Post Office enabled him to study fulltime at the Julian Ashton Art School in Sydney from 1951 to 1953.
+His family moved to Wellington and he attended Wellington College, before leaving to deliver telegrams for the Post Office in 1937.
+He served in the army from 1941 to 1945 in the Pacific and Italy, also studying art in Florence briefly at the war's end before returning to New Zealand and the Wellington Post Office.
+Peebles attended classes at the Wellington Technical College Art School from 1947, until a leave of absence from the Post Office enabled him to study fulltime at the Julian Ashton Art School in Sydney.

-An award from the Association of New Zealand Arts Societies in 1960 enabled Don to travel to London for further study.
-There, he met Constructionist artist Victor Pasmore.
-The works of Pasmore and other Constructionists influenced Don to embark on a style of painting that tried 'to get at the essence of things – to keep pushing back the boundaries'.
-Upon his return in 1962 he became the first artist in New Zealand to explore constructionist abstraction, and became renowned for painted relief constructions, usually framed in shallow trays.
-This technique allowed for an exploration of the effects and interplay of light and shadow on forms.
-In the late 1970s he began working with looser elements, in particular un-stretched canvas with no frames which became the prime material of his constructions.
-In the 1990s he returned to works on a smaller scale utilising small tray frames.
+An award from the Association of New Zealand Arts Societies in 1960 enabled Peebles to go to London, where he met constructionist artist Victor Pasmore.
+The works of Pasmore and other constructionists influenced Peebles to embark on a style of painting that tried “to get at the essence of things – to keep pushing back the boundaries”.
+On his return he became the first artist in New Zealand to explore constructist abstraction, and became renowned for painted relief constructions, usually framed in shallow trays.
+In the late 1970s he began working with looser elements, in particular un-stretched canvas which became the prime material of his constructions.